 - Indicators of Compromise – The Cisco Talos Center continuously analyzes malware by building dynamic behavioral patterns of Indicators of Compromise (IoCs) that can quickly detect any new threats.
 Administrators can write their own customized IoCs (in OpenIOC format) to be used in incidents;

-- “Low prevalence” analyzes – Cisco automatically identifies executables with low presence on terminal equipment (which may be targeted malware threats or Advanced Persistent Threats) and analyzes their behavior in their own sandbox application to identify unknown threats.
+- “Low prevalence” analyzes – Cisco automatically identifies executables with a low presence on terminal equipment (which may be targeted malware threats or Advanced Persistent Threats) and analyzes their behavior in their own sandbox application to identify unknown threats.

 The answers are swift